-This page lists the estate tax rates and estate tax exemption amounts for 2018, 2017, 2016, 2015, and 2014.
+This page lists the estate tax rates and estate tax exemption amounts for 2019, 2018, 2017, 2016, 2015, and 2014.
 However, the tax rates and the amount of taxes you may owe are unique to your specific circumstances and can only be determined by a CPA or other tax professional.
+Any amount that may pass to a surviving spouse should be analyzed when reviewing your estate tax liability.
 Do not attempt to calculate the potential tax liability of your estate or of any person or entity without a licensed professional.
 To determine whether you need to engage in estate tax planning, consult an estate planning attorney or a CPA.

 For a broader overview of the U.S. estate tax and a list of legal resources, see Estate Tax Information.